Ways to Advocate

 Attend Dish It Up!

-Our annual fundraising event is filled with food, fashion and fun.
+Our annual spring fundraising event is filled with food, fashion and fun.
 For tickets and sponsorship information, visit our Dish It Up section.

 Vote